nature at the crags

 Creswell Crags is home to a wide variety of rare species and plants.
-It is a Site of Special Scientific Interest (SSSI) and offers a great many rewards for nature lovers throughout the year.
-Our gorge is little changed since the Ice Age and repeat visits are essential to fully appreciate the richness of our natural environment.
+It offers a great many rewards for nature lovers and photographers throughout the year.
+Repeat visits are essential to fully appreciate the richness of our natural environment.

 Creswell Crags bursts into life at this time of year.
 The woodland path becomes carpeted with colour as bluebells, primroses and wild garlic flowers bloom under the shade of the trees.
 The stream that runs into the gorge lake is home to secretive water voles and spring gives you the best chance to see them before the vegetation grows and hides them away.